sbi-dev/sbi/README.md

 ## Feedback and Contributions

 We welcome any feedback on how `sbi` is working for your inference problems (see [Discussions](https://github.com/sbi-dev/sbi/discussions)) and are happy to receive bug reports, pull requests, and other feedback (see [contribute](http://sbi-dev.github.io/sbi/contribute/)).
 We wish to maintain a positive community; please read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Acknowledgments

 `sbi` is the successor (using PyTorch) of the [`delfi`](https://github.com/mackelab/delfi) package.
-It started as a fork of Conor M.
-Durkan's `lfi`. `sbi` runs as a community project.
+It started as a fork of Conor M. Durkan's `lfi`. `sbi` runs as a community project.
 See also [credits](https://github.com/sbi-dev/sbi/blob/master/docs/docs/credits.md).

 ## Support

 `sbi` has been supported by the German Federal Ministry of Education and Research (BMBF) through project ADIMEM (FKZ 01IS18052 A-D), project SiMaLeSAM (FKZ 01IS21055A) and the Tübingen AI Center (FKZ 01IS18039A).
+Since 2024,
+@janfb's contributions to the package have been supported by the appliedAI Institute for Europe.

 ## License